GabrielBrotas/codeflix/microservice-admin-video-catalog/README.md

 an object value must be immutable and equal to another OV if has the same values

 ### Repository
-Responsible for persist the entity data on a database
+Responsible for persist the entity on a database
 - stateless
+- infra

 ## TO DO
-- [ ] Create docker environment (Docker & IDE)
+- [x] Create docker environment (Docker & IDE)
-- [ ] Create category entity
+- [x] Create category entity
-- [ ] Create entity tests
+- [x] Create entity tests
-- [ ] Create use cases and repositories
+- [x] Create use cases and repositories
-- [ ] Create use cases tests
+- [x] Create use cases tests
 _____ Replicate to others entities (Genre, Cast member,...)